TGAC/RAMPART/doc/source/mass.rst

    </mass>

 This instructs RAMPART to run a single Abyss assembly using 16 threads, requesting 4GB RAM, using the optimal kmer value determined by kmer genie on the raw pe1 dataset.
+The kmer_calc stage looks ahead to run on dataset configurations for each MASS job.

 Varying kmers for De Bruijn Graph assemblers